- Intangible heritage

 She is the author of more than 40 publications on research of traditional culture of Eastern Podillia of the 2nd half of the 19th and the early 20th centuries, agrarian culture of the Vinnytsia area, ethnic and social, demographical, historical and cultural processes in the region in the 2nd half of the 20th and the beginning of the 21st centuries.

 Two neighboring villages of Haysyn district in the Vinnytsia region, Bubnivka and Novoselivka, are well known as pottery centers far beyond Ukraine.
 Honcharivka, the former name of the village of Novoselivka, certifies the old specialization of the people who lived there.
-These two villages are situated on the two opposite banks of the Sob River that is a left-bank tributary of the Southern Buh River.
+The villages are located on the opposite banks of the left tributary of the Pivdennyi Buh river - Sob River, which flows into the Black Sea.

 The same way of pottery production was typical for other families too.
 Men made shapes of pottery and women mostly painted.

 In 1920s, the pottery center consisted of 28 families.
 It was then when the pottery reached its prominence there.
+The transfer of pottery knowledge and skills by Bubniv craftsmen took place at home during the direct production of pottery.
+The student learned the skill, contemplating the work of the master, and then began to imitate his actions.
+During the training, the master gave the student advice and demonstrated the techniques of working on a potter's wheel.
+The success and duration of training depended on the student's abilities and his efforts spent on mastering the skills and techniques of pottery.
 In the year of 1935, the Herasymenko brothers were invited to Kyiv-Pechersk Lavra, where the creative workshop was founded.
 In two years, their ceramic products got to the all-Ukrainian exhibition and started to travel around the world, visited Montreal, Moscow, Paris, London and New York.

 The traditional products of the local potters were pots, pitchers, barrels and large jugs “in case”, bowls; toys such as “baa-lambs”, “horses”, “roosters”, “geese”, “baryshni” (ladies) and “moskali” (soldiers).
 For Bubnivka ceramics, the figures of animals and birds on the clay-clad lids for various pottery items were typical.

 In the engobe technique of Bubnivka ceramics, apart from lines, dots, dashes, “kryvuli” (curved lines), concentric lines and row of dots, there are floral motives (flowers, “sosonka” (pine tree), “hilochka” (twig), “kosytsi” (braids)).
 Brown glazed Bubnivka bowls and plates, decorated with floral ornaments and grapes, were especially famous.
 Yellowish ceramics were mainly ornamented with dark green, brown, and white, less frequently blue and grey colors.
 Fliandrivka and rizhkuvannia techniques were used.
-Formerly a paint was applied with cow horn.
-Today a usual medical sprinkler is used.
-The very painting is executed with the acacia thorn.
+Before, a cow horn was used for drawing color on goods, and now a medical syringe is used.
+Bubniv masters also use auxiliary hand tools, such as a piece of thin wire, which is used to create a "flandering"; chicken or goose feathers to draw a "pigtail" or "flower" and more.
+The painting itself is made of thorns from a branch of acacia.
+As a result of creative imagination of the master and a combination of his simplest technical means and receptions, the list has unique and various decorative beauty, refinement and richness of graphic forms.

 The workshop on the painting of the Bubnivka plate with Flyandrivka elements held by the craftswoman Tetiana Shpak.
 The video was shot and edited by Larysa Ratushna Palace of Children and Youth of Vinnytsia.
 Head of the "Ceramics and Pottery" workshop M. Didenko.